nickxone/eth-oxford-2026/README.md

 Verify: The user clicks "Activate," and the InsurancePolicy contract is notified of the locked liquidity.
 Monitor: The dApp tracks the flight.
 If a delay occurs, the user (or a bot) provides the FDC proof.
 Payout: The Flare contract verifies the proof, and issues the refund

-## Flight Insurance Security Measures

-These are the main safety controls in the `InsurancePool` and `InsurancePolicy` contracts:

-- Access control: only the pool `owner` can update ownership and set the policy contract; only the policy contract can lock/release coverage or execute payouts.
-- Liquidity protection: withdrawals are blocked if they would breach locked coverage; available liquidity is enforced at withdraw time.
-- Coverage accounting: each policy locks coverage once; release/payout clears the lock and updates totals to prevent double‑spend of coverage.
-- Proof verification: policy resolution uses FDC Web2Json verification (or a configured custom verifier) before deciding payout vs expiry.
-- Flight reference binding: the proof’s flight reference must match the policy’s recorded flight ref to prevent cross‑claiming.
-- Sanity checks: non‑zero addresses and amounts are required for critical operations (pool token, owner, policy contract, payout recipient).

 ## Dev Instructions